 Svadhisthana is the Sanskrit name for the Sacral Chakra.
-Balancing the sacral chakra will connect you to your creativity, intuition and more.
-This vital second chakra is located in the pelvic region just below the navel.
+Balancing the sacral chakra will connect you to your creativity, intuition, and more.
+This vital second chakra is in the pelvic region below the navel.
 It is the center of both your creativity and emotional life.

 Both men and women house elements of feminine expression.
 The acclaimed book Eastern Body Western Mind calls the second chakra the home of our right to feel.

 He describes the initial chemistry that happens when we meet someone.
-You may feel drawn toward another person, feel neutral about them or feel discomfort around them.
+You may feel drawn toward another person, neutral about them, or discomfort around them.

 As a growing relationship unfolds, layers of connection are formed as we move up the chakra ladder.

-An indicator of the vitality of your second chakra is in social interaction.
+An indicator of the vitality of your second chakra is social interaction.

 As an introvert, I am comfortable meeting new people for brief periods — in small doses.

-We learned the root chakra focus is personal; ’what do I need right now in this moment?’
-As we move to the second, sacral chakra, the focus expands to ‘we’ vs. me.
+We learned the root chakra focus is personal; ’what do I need right now at this moment?’
+As we move to the second sacral chakra, the focus expands to ‘we’ vs. me.

-In the recognition that, as humans, we want to relate to others, we find the more feminine, nurturing, and creative energy of the sacral chakra.
+Recognizing that, as humans, we want to relate to others; we find the sacral chakra’s more feminine, nurturing, and creative energy.

 If you read my Blog Post on the Law of Gender, you learned that whether you were born a male or female, you have both masculine and feminine energies.
-A balanced human being has an awareness of their masculine energy and feminine energy and lives in harmony with both.
+A balanced human being is aware of masculine and feminine energy and lives in harmony with both.

 When there is balance in your second energy center, creativity can flourish.

 Moving forward with creative projects or manifesting your desires in life will be easier.
-Taking that a step further, I believe that being creative helps balance your second chakra; and when your chakra is ‘in tune’ this enhances even more creativity.
+Taking that a step further, I believe that being creative helps balance your second chakra; when your chakra is ‘in tune,’ this enhances creativity even more.

 Intuition is another aspect of Svadisthana.

-While intuition actually begins in the first chakra because the root is all about tuning into the physical messages of the body, it blossoms in the second chakra.
+While intuition actually begins in the first chakra because the root is all about tuning into the body’s physical messages, it blossoms in the second chakra.